pmndrs/react-three-fiber/readme.md

 react-three-fiber is a <a href="https://reactjs.org/docs/codebase-overview.html#renderers">React renderer</a> for threejs.

+Build your scene declaratively with re-usable, self-contained components that react to state, are readily interactive and can participate in React's ecosystem.

 ```bash
 npm install three @react-three/fiber
 ```

-### Why?

-Build your scene declaratively with re-usable, self-contained components that react to state, are readily interactive and can tap into React's ecosystem.

 #### Does it have limitations?

 None.
 Everything that works in Threejs will work here without exception.

+#### Is it slower than plain Threejs?

+No. There is no overhead.
+Components render outside of React.
+It outperforms Threejs in scale due to Reacts scheduling abilities.

-#### Can it keep up with frequent updates to Threejs?
+#### Can it keep up with frequent feature updates to Threejs?

 Yes.
-There is no hard dependency on a particular Threejs version, it does not wrap or duplicate a single Threejs class.
 It merely expresses Threejs in JSX: `<mesh />` becomes `new THREE.Mesh()`, and that happens dynamically.

-#### Is it slower than plain Threejs?

-No. There is no additional overhead.
-Components participate in a unified renderloop outside of React.
-It outperforms Threejs in scale due to Reacts scheduling abilities.
+If a new Threejs version adds, removes or changes features, it will be available to you instantly without depending on updates to this library.

 ### What does it look like?